LiCoMemory: Lightweight and Cognitive Agentic Memory for Efficient Long-Term Reasoning: Methodology

 To incorporate temporal information without overwhelming semantic relevance, we apply a \emph{Weibull-based decay function} that penalizes outdated triples while retaining a long-tailed contribution for distant timestamps:

-where $\Delta\tau$ denotes the time gap between the current query and the triple’s timestamp, and $\hat{\tau}$ is the median of time gaps across retrieved triples, allowing the decay to adapt to the temporal scale of each query.
+where $\Delta\tau$ denotes the time gap between the current query and the triple’s timestamp, and $\hat{\tau}$ is the median of time gaps across retrieved triples, allowing the decay to adapt to the temporal scale of each query. $t_k$ denotes the decay coefficient, where a larger value imposes a stronger penalty on temporally distant information.
 Finally, the overall relevance score of each triple is defined as $R(t) = S_{\text{sem}} \times w(\Delta\tau)$, which jointly captures semantic coherence and temporal recency.
 Because $w(\Delta\tau) \in (0,1]$, the time dimension modulates rather than dominates the semantic signal, ensuring that highly relevant but moderately older information remains retrievable.
 This formulation achieves a balanced trade-off between temporal adaptivity and semantic precision.
 The final output is a structured prompt that consolidates highly relevant session summaries, top-ranked triples, and their corresponding original dialogue chunks from which the triples were extracted.
 This structured representation provides the language model with a coherent and fine-grained view of the relevant knowledge, facilitating precise reasoning across different levels of granularity and enabling robust cross-session understanding.